ITCHY SCALP: WHEN IT’S NOT JUST DANDRUFF

 What causes an itchy scalp?
 That’s the million-dollar question.
 Whether you’re seeking relief from an irritated scalp or it’s a more severe case, there are many different factors to take into consideration when trying to discover the right itchy scalp treatments.
 So before you go Googling “home remedies for an itchy scalp,” figure out what’s causing it first.

-Sometimes itching and inflammation can be caused by something other than dandruff.
-Excessive itching can cause root damage in the long term which can potentially cause hair loss so it’s important to find the cause and treatment.
-No matter the cause, an itchy scalp can be a big distraction from everyday tasks and cause distress, so it’s important to treat it.
+Sometimes itching and inflammation can be brought on by something other than dandruff.
+Excessive itching can give rise to root damage in the long term which can potentially cause hair loss, so it’s important to figure out what’s triggering it and find the right treatment.
+Whatever the trigger, an itchy scalp can be a big distraction from everyday life and create unnecessary stress, so it’s important to treat it as soon as possible.

-Carry on reading to discover the most common reasons for an itchy scalp and how to relieve the itching.
+Read on to discover the most common reasons for an itchy scalp and how to relieve the itching.